 The Lord-Lieutenant for Buckinghamshire is Sir Henry Aubrey-Fletcher.
 He is also the Chief Magistrate of the County and Chairman of the Advisory Committee.

 A Lord-Lieutenant is the Queen's local representative.
-They are unpaid and administrative support is provided by the County Council.
+They are unpaid and administrative support is provided by the council.
 Each Lord-Lieutenant has a Vice Lord-Lieutenant and Buckinghamshire's is Mr Alexander Boswell.
-Buckinghamshire also has 34 Deputy Lieutenants.
+Buckinghamshire also has 33 Deputy Lieutenants.

 Duties of the Lord-Lieutenant include:

 - arranging visits by members of the Royal family

 - presenting medals and awards on behalf of Her Majesty